SridharPandian/Holo-Dex/README.md

 ```

 ## Customizing the VR Application
-To use Holo-Dex's VR side source code `vr/Holo-Dex`, you need to install Unity along with other dependencies which can be download through Nuget:
+To use Holo-Dex's VR side source code `vr/Holo-Dex`, you need to install Unity along with other dependencies which can be downloaded through Nuget:
 - Oculus SDK
 - NetMQ
 - TextMeshPro